sradics/digital-garden/_notes/How to take Smart Notes - Key Insights.md

 ## Quotes to use later
 > [!quote]
 > I never force myself to do anything I don't feel like.
 Whenever I am stuck, I do something else
-> I only write when I immediately, when I immediately know how to do it
+> I only write when I immediately know how to do it
 > *(Luhmann)*

 Dunning Kruger effect - poor students often feel more successful (until they are tested), because they don’t experience much self-doubt.